sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/ortvalue_doc.rst

 The last two lines show that both objects points to the same location.
-To avoid copying the data, :epkg:`onnxruntime` only creates a structure warpping the same memory buffer.
+To avoid copying the data, :epkg:`onnxruntime` only creates a structure wrapping the same memory buffer.
 As a result, the numpy array must **remain alive** as long as the instance of `C_OrtValue` is.
 If it does not, the program usually crashes with no exception but a segmentation fault.